PatrickAuld/patrickauld.com/_posts/README.md

 # What I Value
 **Storytelling is everying**.
 This is woven into everything we create.
 Understand what you are communicating otherwise the story falls flat.

-**Focus**.
+**Focus is prioritization**.
 Being intentful with your time is critical to problem-solving.
 Get in the zone as much as possible.
 Eliminate distractions.
 Ruthlessly prioritize.

 **Safety third**.
 Risk is required for progress.
 You are stronger when you plan for handling failures then assuming you can safely avoid them.
 You get to pick the top two priorities.